VictoriaOyedotun/Chess2/README.md

 # Chess_App
  Chess app made using Unity and C#.

- Tutorial
- -Go to the TUTORIAL folder for pdf's about how to make this app step-by-step
- -The .zip files have the Unity Project after the workshop was completed
- -If you want to follow, for example, Workshop 3, you should download the Workshop 2's zip in order to have what you need

  Features
  -Click to move
  -Black and White can win/lose the game